dsshean/TheSimulation/README.md

 7.  **Supporting System Tasks:**

-    - `interaction_dispatcher_task`: A pre-processing step that classifies agent intents before they reach the World Engine.
     - `dynamic_interruption_task`: Periodically checks for agents engaged in long actions and probabilistically introduces minor, unexpected events to interrupt them, adding dynamism.
     - `world_info_gatherer_task`: Periodically updates global world feeds (e.g., simulated weather, news headlines) using LLMs.
 For "realtime" simulations, it can use a dedicated "Search Agent" (also LLM-powered) to fetch and summarize real-world information.
-    - `narrative_image_generation_task`: If enabled, this task periodically selects recent narrative segments and uses an image generation model to create visual representations, saving them to `data/images/` (or `data/narrative_images/`).
+    - `narrative_image_generation_task` (Optional): If `ENABLE_NARRATIVE_IMAGE_GENERATION` is true, this task periodically selects recent narrative segments, uses an image generation model to create visual representations (saving to `data/narrative_images/`), and can also post these to Bluesky if `ENABLE_BLUESKY_POSTING` is true.
+    - `socket_server_task`: Runs a socket server allowing external clients (like `client.py`) to connect, inject narratives or events, and query simulation state.

+8.  **World Generator (`WorldGeneratorLLMAgent`):**

+    - An LLM-powered agent invoked by the World Engine task when a Simulacrum attempts to move to a location ID that does not yet exist in the simulation state.
+    - **LLM-Powered Definition:** It uses an LLM to generate the details for the new location, including its description, potential objects, NPCs, and connections to other locations (including the origin location).
+    - The generated location data is then added to the central `state` dictionary, allowing the World Engine to proceed with the agent's move.

-8.  **Google ADK Integration:**
+9.  **Google ADK Integration:**
     - The project primarily uses the Google Agent Development Kit (ADK) for its `LlmAgent` class, which provides a convenient abstraction for interacting with LLMs (like Gemini models).
     - ADK's `SessionService` is used for managing the lifecycle of these LLM agent interactions.
     - The `InMemoryMemoryService` from ADK is used for basic memory functions, such as storing the initial persona details for agents.
     - ADK's tool-calling capabilities are leveraged, for example, by the Search Agent to use a `google_search` tool.
+    - Each core LLM agent (Simulacra, World Engine, Narrator, World Generator, Search Agent) is initialized with its own dedicated ADK `Runner` and `Session` to maintain separate conversation contexts and manage state isolation.

 ## Getting Started